in

 39 Types of Furniture Styles (Design Gallery)

-Welcome to our gallery of the types of furniture styles including helpful tips to getting the perfect interior design.
+Welcome to our gallery of the types of furniture styles, including helpful tips for getting the perfect interior design.

-Your choice of furniture style isn’t just a utilitarian question.
-Sure, you need a bed in a bedroom, a dining table in the dining room and so on, but the types of different furniture styles available also work to create a certain atmosphere.
-So the right type of furniture style needs to match your idea of how you want a room to look and feel.
+Your choice of furniture design isn’t just a utilitarian question.
+Sure, you need a bed in a bedroom, a dining table in the dining room and so on, but the types of different styles available also work to create a certain atmosphere.
+So the right type needs to match your idea of how you want a room to look and feel.

-There are three major classifications of furniture style: contemporary, modern and traditional and in this post, we are going to take a closer look at all three.
+There are three major classifications: contemporary, modern, and traditional, and in this post, we are going to take a closer look at all three.

-Contemporary living room furniture Contemporary is characterized by solid colors, sleek lines, neutral colors and various materials such as metal and glass.
-Contemporary is modern, clutter-free, sleek, sophisticated, airy and light.
+Contemporary is characterized by solid colors, sleek lines, neutral colors and various materials such as metal and glass.
+Contemporary is modern, clutter-free, sleek, sophisticated, airy and light color palettes.

 This style loves big open spaces and light colors that makes even smaller spaces look bigger.
 There is space to move around and has that airy feel.
 Neutral colors cover most of the space, and colors are incorporated into small details such as lighting, pillows, art and flowers.